edgedelta/docs/docs/configuration/inputs.md

     labels: "docker_stats"
 ```

+***

 ## Files

-If enabled, Files allows you to specify a set of files to have monitored by the Edge Delta service.
+This input type allows you to specify a set of files for Edge Delta to monitor.

-Provide the full path to the file\(s\) you want to monitor.
-Wildcards are supported.
+In **File Path**, enter the full path to the file (or files) that you want monitored.
+  * Wildcards are supported.

-If you want the agent to process lines not for New Line\("\n"\) but for a specific line separation rule then you need to define a "line\_pattern" regex rule.
+  * If you want the agent process lines for a specific line separation rule (not for New Line\("\n"\)), then you need to define a "line\_pattern" regex rule.

-If you collect the docker container standard output logs on a file with "JSON File logging driver" \([https://docs.docker.com/config/containers/logging/json-file/](https://docs.docker.com/config/containers/logging/json-file/)\) then you need define and enable docker\_mode.
+  * If you collect the Docker container standard output logs on a file with the JSON File logging driver \([https://docs.docker.com/config/containers/logging/json-file/](https://docs.docker.com/config/containers/logging/json-file/)\), then you need define and enable docker\_mode.

 ```yaml
   files: